 - Child's basic physical and emotional needs are taken care of, as well as their safety and welfare

 - Grandparents' abilities to take care of the child

 - Parents' and grandparents' wishes, as well as any preference the child may have if they are old enough to think for themselves

 - No evidence of neglect, domestic violence or substance abuse by grandparents

 - Maintaining connection to neighborhood, culture, school and other family

-The court will not create a grandparent-grandchild relationship where none has previously existed.
+The court is typically reluctant to create a grandparent-grandchild relationship where none has previously existed.
 Each matter concerning this issue is decided by the court on a case-by-case basis.
-It is always in your best interests to seek the professional legal services of a lawyer who is experienced and highly-knowledgeable in the area you are concerned with.
+It is always in your best interests to seek the professional legal services of a lawyer who is experienced and highly knowledgeable in the area you are concerned with.
 That is why it is strongly suggested that you discuss your legal matter with Attorney Lynn Poster-Zimmerman as soon as possible.

 Legal Guidance for Over Two Decades

 Grandparents' rights under New York law are not easy to understand.
 If you are a grandparent who needs legal assistance concerning your rights about your grandchildren, it is important to consult with a caring and dedicated lawyer.
 Attorney Poster-Zimmerman has been practicing family law since 1983 and can provide the legal counsel and representation you need in an issue involving your rights as a grandparent.

 She has an abundance of knowledge and experience to apply to your case and can help you make informed decisions about your legal options.
 Call (631) 731-1042 today for your consultation!